-Gathering knit can be a bit tricky, but today I’m going to share with you a few tips to successfully gather evenly and avoid stretching out the bodice.
+Gathering knits can be a bit tricky, but today I’m going to share with you a few tips to successfully gather evenly and avoid stretching out the bodice when gathering knits.

 First take your skirt and bodice and mark them both into quarters.
 Use the side seams as two of the marks, and then find the middle of the front and back.
 I used a Frixion pen to mark the midpoints of each.
-When I sew bigger sizes, I tend to divide my bodice and skirt into eigthths because it’s easier to divide the gathers evenly.
+When I sew bigger sizes, I tend to divide my bodice and skirt into eigthths.
+That way, it’s easier to divide the gathers evenly.

-After finding the midpoints, set your sewing machine to a basting length as well as turning the tension all the way up.
+After finding the midpoints, set your sewing machine to a basting length.
+Then turn the tension all the way up.

 I’ve found the most even gathers come from sewing two or three rows of basting stitches.
 I usually do two rows.